netcoin-ntc/netcoin-docs/README.md

-# NetCoin Documentation
+# Netcoin Documentation

-Official documentation for the NetCoin blockchain project, built with MkDocs and Material theme.
+Official documentation for the Netcoin blockchain project, built with MkDocs and Material theme.

 ## 📚 Live Documentation